Mongol incursions in the Holy Roman Empire: Background

+News of the Mongol invasion of Georgia reached the papal court in late 1239 or early 1240.
+Queen Rusudan and her son, the future King David VI, requested the preaching of a crusade, but Pope Gregory IX rejected the request on the grounds that the church was already overcommitted with crusades in Spain and the Levant as well as against heresy and apostasy in Occitania and Bosnia.

 The Mongols entered Hungary on 12 March 1241.
 Béla IV immediately sent a letter requesting assistance to Duke Frederick.
 The duke arrived in Pest in the last weeks of March or the first week of April with a small contingent of poorly armed men.
 Frederick quickly won a small victory, killing two spies attached to the contingent under Shiban.
 Soon after the Cuman leader Köten was killed.
 Although the role of Frederick in this is uncertain, he left Pest not long after on bad terms with the Hungarian king.

 Following the Battle of Mohi on 11 April 1241, the defeated king of Hungary fled to Austria, crossing the border at Pressburg.
 Initially welcomed by his erstwhile ally, Duke Frederick lured the king into the castle of Hainburg and extorted the repayment of an indemnity he had been forced to pay the king six years earlier.
 Béla handed over all the wealth he had with him, including the crown jewels, and was still forced to pawn three counties to the duke.
 These were probably the three westernmost counties of Moson, Sopron and Vas, which had large German populations.
 After he was freed, Béla headed for Croatia.
 At the same time, Béla sent a letter to King Louis IX of France requesting help and another to the Emperor Frederick offering to submit Hungary to the Empire in exchange for military support.
 The emperor responded in a letter that he could not assist until his quarrel with the pope was resolved and directed the Hungarian king to request aid from Conrad IV, who had formally been ruling Germany since 1237.
+The king, however, was a child of thirteen and power was exercised by Archbishop Siegfried of Mainz as Reichsgubernator.